IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Socrates" target="_blank">Socrates</a>

->“Religion is too important a matter to its devotees to be a subject of ridicule.
-If they indulge in absurdities, they are to be pitied rather than ridiculed.”
+>“Religion is too important a matter to its devotees to be a **subject of ridicule**.
+If they indulge in absurdities, they are to be **pitied** rather than ridiculed.”

 ― <a href="https://en.wikipedia.org/wiki/Immanuel_Kant" target="_blank">Immanuel Kant</a>

 >“If God existed, only in one way could he serve human liberty — by ceasing to exist.”

->“The first revolt is against the supreme tyranny of theology, of the phantom of God.
+>“The first revolt is against the **supreme tyranny of theology**, of the phantom of God.
 As long as we have a master in heaven, we will be slaves on earth.”

->“If God really existed, it would be necessary to abolish him.”
+>“If God really existed, it would be **necessary to abolish him**.”

 ― <a href="https://en.wikipedia.org/wiki/Mikhail_Bakunin" target="_blank">Mikhail Bakunin</a>